 Abstract

 Understanding the determinants of academic success is important for developing a supportive educational environment for undergraduates. , At present, this field of study is nascent and is limited in studies that focus on Science, Technology, Engineering, and Mathematics (STEM).
 This study aims to examine the impact of career aspirations on the academic success of STEM undergraduates , with academic behaviour as a mediating variable.
 Four hypothesesbased on the Social Cognitive Career Development theory and exsisting literature, were tested in this study.
 The sample size was limited to 236 STEM undergraduates , with the participant’s career aspirations, academic behavior and academic success assessed through a questionnaire .
 The questionnaire comprise of four sections; demographic data, career aspiration, academic behavior and academic success.
 Hypotheses were tested using regression analysis using the Hyeres Process for SPSS version 23.
 The results demonstrate that academic behavior partially mediates the relationship between career aspirations and academic success, suggesting that students with aspiring career goals are more likely to exhibit positive academic behavior that contribute to academic achievements .
 The findings highlight that there is importance in fostering career exploration and goal-setting activities among STEM undergraduates to promote academic success.
-Thus, eEducational institutions should implement interventions to support students' career aspirations and promote positive academic behaviors, such as mentorship programs and career counseling services.
+Thus, educational institutions should implement interventions to support students' career aspirations and promote positive academic behaviors, such as mentorship programs and career counseling services.
 As a whole, this study emphasises the significance of aligning academic goals with career objectives and offers insights for educators and policymakers to empower students in their pursuit of academic and career success in STEM related fields.
 The study also provides valuable insights into the relationships between career aspirations, academic behavior, and academic success among STEM undergraduates, further exploring the dynamics of these relationships in different contextual and demographic groups. .

 Keywords: Career Aspirations, Academic Behavior, Academic Success, Undergraduates,